alarbada/sira/README.md

 - default directory?
 - init folder
 - save conversation inside a file.
 When running arcsiris with something like a "continue" argument, it continues the conversation.
+- add hability to comment parts of the prompt